OpenZeppelin/defender-client/packages/kvstore/README.md

 ## Considerations

 - All data in the key-value store is persisted as strings, both keys and values.
+- Keys are limited to 1kb in size, and values to 300kb.
-- The data store is shared across all your Autotasks.
-Consider prefixing the keys with a namespace if you want to have different data buckets.
+- The data store is shared across all your Autotasks; consider prefixing the keys with a namespace if you want to have different data buckets.
 - A key-value entry is expired after 90 days of the last time it was `put` into the store.
 - The total number of key-value records in your store is determined by your Defender plan.